Business Phone Options: Landline vs VoIP vs Virtual

 Then you check your call log after a week on the job site.
 Fourteen missed calls.
 Three voicemails.
 Eleven potential customers who called, got no answer, and moved on.

-Here's the thing most "business phone comparison" guides won't tell you: the telephone for business you choose is far less important than whether someone picks it up.
+Here's the thing most "business phone comparison" guides won't tell you: the business phone system you choose is far less important than whether someone picks it up.
 In our analysis of thousands of calls from home services businesses, 74.1% went completely unanswered.
 That stat holds whether the business uses a landline, VoIP, or a virtual number.

 Understanding Your Three Business Phone Options

 Before you can pick the right system, you need to understand what you're actually choosing between.
-These three categories cover virtually every telephone for business solution on the market.
+These three categories cover virtually every business phone option on the market.

 Traditional Landlines (POTS/PBX)